MVakharia/InSight-InMind-Labs/notebook_0.md

 Recognising intrinsic rewards requires us to be introspective or employ metacognition, or both.

-Keeping a journal is one way to turn intrinsic rewards into extrinsic ones: you can keep a log of what you learned or how you’ve grown.
-This makes them feel more tangible.
+Turning intrinsic rewards into extrinsic ones by keeping a journal or log of what you learned or how you’ve grown, to make progression feel more tangible.